finnsvet/second-brain/Chapter 3. Selections.md

 [Operator Precedence](operator_precedence.png)

 ## 3.16 Debugging
-Learn how to jdb—java debugger.
+Learn how to use jdb—java debugger.